Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Illustrative examples

 We consider the electric circuit of a transistor amplifier depicted in Figure~\ref{fig:transistoramplifier}.
 A mathematical modelling yields a dynamical system~(\ref{dae}) of DAEs ($n=5$) with differential index one, which is given in~\cite[p.~377]{hairer2}.
 The system is nonlinear, where the mapping~$F$ models the bipolar transistor of the circuit and thus involves exponential functions.
 Three capacitances and six resistances are included in the matrices~$E$ and~$A$, respectively.
 The matrix~$B \in \real^{5 \times 2}$ inserts the inputs $u = (U_{\rm in},U_{\rm op})^\top$.
 The operating voltage $U_{\rm op}$ is constant.
 We put the value~$U_{\rm op}$ into the matrix~$B$ and the input becomes $u = (U_{\rm in},\widetilde{U}_{\rm op})^\top$ with $\widetilde{U}_{\rm op} \equiv 1$, because $U_{\rm op}$ is a parameter in the matrix~$B$ now.
 A single time-varying input is supplied by the voltage source $U_{\rm in}$, which we select as the sinusoidal input

 The unknowns of the system consist of the five node voltages.
-The output is defined as the voltage $U_{\rm out}$ at the fifth node.
+The QoI is defined as the output voltage $U_{\rm out}$ at the fifth node.
 Thus the matrix~$C$ in~(\ref{dae}) is just a unit vector.
 Figure~\ref{fig:output} shows the numerical solution of an initial value problem~(\ref{dae}),(\ref{ivp}) for constant physical parameters from~\cite{hairer2}.

-In this test example, all numerical solutions of initial value problems are computed by the backward differentiation formulas (BDF), see~\cite[Ch.~7.2]{stoer-bulirsch}.
-A local error control with tolerances $\varepsilon_{\rm rel}$ and $\varepsilon_{\rm abs}$ yields adaptive time step sizes as well as adaptive orders.
+In this test example, all numerical solutions of initial value problems are computed by the backward differentiation formulas (BDF), see~\cite[p.~531]{stoer-bulirsch}.
+A local error control with tolerances $\varepsilon_{\rm rel}$ and $\varepsilon_{\rm abs}$ yields adaptive time step sizes as well as adaptive orders (1~to~5).

+For an uncertainty quantification, we choose all capacitances, all resistances and the operating voltage as random parameters ($q=10$) with independent uniform distributions varying 1\% around the constant parameters from above.
+Concerning the orthogonal expansion~(\ref{pce-appr}), we apply all basis polynomials up to total degree three and obtain $m=286$ terms.